top of page

 While modern kitchens tend to follow specific mid-century design principles with cleaner lines and stricter palettes, contemporary kitchens are more flexible.
 They may use some of the same materials, but in a more playful or trend-conscious way.

-For example, a modern kitchen might use matte finishes and wood veneer.
-In contrast, a contemporary kitchen might pair high-gloss cabinets with natural stone, brushed metal accents, or sculptural lighting.
-In short, modern is a style; contemporary is a moment in time.
+A modern kitchen might use matte finishes and wood veneer within a restrained, principled composition.
+A contemporary kitchen might pair high-gloss cabinets with natural stone, brushed metal accents, or sculptural lighting—bringing multiple material languages together within a single space.
+In short, modern is a design position; contemporary is a design moment.

-Contemporary kitchen with island cooktop and suspended range hood
+Contemporary LEICHT kitchen with island cooktop, suspended range hood, and tall wood veneer cabinetry

 Key Elements of Contemporary Kitchen Design

 One of the defining traits of contemporary kitchens is contrast and material diversity.
-You might see warm oak paired with black accents, or stone countertops next to ultra-sleek lacquered surfaces.
-Bold backsplashes, striking island shapes, and unconventional color pairings are all welcome in this style.
+Warm oak paired with black accents, stone countertops next to ultra-sleek lacquered surfaces, bold backsplashes against clean cabinet runs—these combinations are the vocabulary of contemporary design.
+Striking island shapes and unconventional color pairings are equally welcome.

 Layout and Flow

-Contemporary kitchens prioritize functionality without sacrificing style.
-Open floor plans are standard, with interconnected zones for cooking, eating, and gathering.
-Kitchen islands often serve as central hubs, and clever storage solutions help keep surfaces clean while maintaining visual interest.
+Contemporary kitchens prioritize functionality without sacrificing composition.
+Open-concept layouts are common, with interconnected zones for cooking, eating, and gathering.
+Kitchen islands often serve as the central hub—prep surface, seating, and storage in one—and storage systems are designed to keep surfaces clear while maintaining visual interest.

-Contemporary kitchen with contrasting finishes and sculptural island design
+Contemporary LEICHT kitchen with ALURO aluminum fronts, TOPOS textured wood veneer, and contrasting island design

 Flexibility and Personal Style

-Contemporary kitchens are about right now—what looks good, works well, and reflects the personality of the people using it.
-They're constantly evolving and always fresh.
+Contemporary kitchens are about right now—what looks considered, works well, and reflects the personality of the people using it.
+They evolve and stay current precisely because they’re not constrained by a fixed aesthetic.

 bottom of page